filipmilo/paint-assemble/README.md

 ## About
-    Paint application built using webassemly leveraging the power of rust and typescript.
+    Paint application built using webassembly leveraging the power of rust.
     Batchelors degree thesis

 ### 🛠️ Build with `wasm-pack build`